doctrine-extensions/DoctrineExtensions/doc/loggable.md

 ### Loggable annotations:

 - **@Gedmo\Mapping\Annotation\Loggable(logEntryClass="my\class")** this class annotation
 will store logs to optionally specified **logEntryClass**.
 You will still need to specify versioned fields with the following annotation.
+If you decide to use a specific class, this class must be extend the ``Gedmo\Loggable\Entity\MappedSuperclass\AbstractLogEntry`` class.
 - **@Gedmo\Mapping\Annotation\Versioned** tracks annotated property for changes

 ### Loggable attributes: